 I like to keep a small shaker cup with me and protein powder packet tucked inside – for on-the-go emergencies.
 This pairs perfectly with that apple or banana that also fits right in your bag.

-Other easy to take with you snacks include portable baby food packets like these (they slip right in your purse), approved protein bars (that don’t contain tons of added sugars), home made protein balls or bars, nuts, nut butters or seeds, or even jerky can help your body to carry on and keep your hormones working for you.
+Other easy to take with you snacks include portable baby food packets like these (they slip right in your purse), approved protein bars (that don’t contain tons of added sugars), home made protein bars, nuts, nut butters or seeds, or even jerky can help your body to carry on and keep your hormones working for you.

 You can pop any of these things in your bag easily.